GEEKOM A8 Max

 NotebookCheck's Analysis

-According to NotebookCheck, the A8 Max earns an 82/100 rating with a “Good” verdict.
-Their review highlights the elegant aluminum design, solid construction, and dual USB4 connections as standout features.
-They note the system maintains stable performance during extended workloads while remaining energy-efficient during everyday use.
+According to NotebookCheck, which tested the Ryzen 7 8845HS version, the A8 Max earns an 82/100 "Good" verdict.
+Their review highlights the elegant aluminum design, solid construction, and dual USB4 connections as standout features, and notes the system stays energy-efficient during everyday use.
 The reviewer points out that while the A8 Max competes well against alternatives from Minisforum and Acemagic, it lacks an OCuLink interface that some competitors offer for external GPU connectivity.

 TechRadar's Take

-TechRadar’s review of the 8745HS variant gives it 4 out of 5 stars, positioning it as “ideally balanced for the office.”
-Their benchmark testing confirms competitive performance with Geekbench scores around 12,660 multi-core and solid graphics performance in Fire Strike (7,346) and Time Spy (3,162).
-The reviewer appreciates the all-metal construction and comprehensive port selection but notes the limited upgrade options and suggests the color scheme mixing old and new design elements feels somewhat dated.
+TechRadar's review of the 8745HS configuration gives it 4 out of 5 stars and frames it as a well-balanced office machine.
+Their benchmark testing recorded a Geekbench 6 multi-core score of 12,660 and graphics results of 7,346 in Fire Strike and 3,162 in Time Spy.
+The reviewer appreciates the all-metal construction and comprehensive port selection but notes the limited upgrade options and a design that mixes old and new styling elements.

 Customer Reviews of the GEEKOM A8 Max